Grilled food is magnificent, isn't it? Juicy steaks with grill marks. Savory marinated vegetables. Pineapple dripping with sweet-and-salty juices.

 - Do you have convenient access to power outlets where you want to grill?
 If not, an electric grill is not for you.
 Neither is a wood pellet grill which requires electrical access as well.

 - Will you want to move your grill around or take it on camping trips?
 If so, you might want a small, portable charcoal kettle grill.

 - How many people do you want to feed at a time?
 If you want to feed crowds, go for a large, fast-working grill like an infrared grill or even multiple grills so you can have several people making different menu items.

 - Do you have the space and support for a large, heavy grill?
 Are you okay with your grill remaining in one place?

 - Are you a grilling purist?
-Maybe you just prefer conventional charcoal over electric or infrared grills.
+If so, maybe you just prefer conventional charcoal over modern electric or infrared grills.

-After you have asked yourself these questions and made your decision, get ready to start grilling amazing food!
-Your friends and family are sure to love it.
+After you have asked yourself these questions and made your decision, get ready to start grilling fantastic food.
+Your status with your friends and family will instantly skyrocket!